renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 ???

-In order to consistently rebuild a server you have to question everything, all the time.
+To consistently rebuild a server you have to question everything, all the time.